 Personal Injury Protection (PIP)

 Most of my clients are unfamiliar with Personal Injury Protection (PIP) when they are involved in an automobile accident.
-PIP is a no-fault insurance policy that is attached to your Truck insurance.
-Most people don’t even realize that they pay for PIP each time they renew their Truck insurance policy with a premium payment.
+PIP is a no-fault insurance policy that is attached to your insurance policy.
+Most people don’t even realize that they pay for PIP each time they renew their insurance policy with a premium payment.

 You automatically have PIP coverage and the only way you would not be covered is if you waived the PIP coverage when you paid your premium.
-Most people have PIP benefits of $2,500.00, but you are able to increase your PIP benefits in Maryland with a higher premium.
+Most people have PIP benefits of $2,500.00, but you are able to increase your PIP benefits to $5,000.00 or $10,000.00 in Maryland with a higher premium.

 Fighting with the Insurance Companies?

-At the Law Offices of G. Randolph Rice, Jr., LLC, we have handled thousands of cases and we know how to fight with the insurance companies to ensure that you get what you deserve.
-Please call us at 410.288.2900 to schedule you free Truck accident consultation with an experienced Baltimore accident lawyer.
+At the Law Offices of G. Randolph Rice, Jr., LLC, we have handled hundreds of cases and we know how to fight with the insurance companies to ensure that you get what you deserve.
+Call us at 410.288.2900 or email the office to schedule you free truck accident consultation with an experienced Maryland accident lawyer.

 General Guidelines for What to Do After an Automobile Accident Include

-- Do not move any vehicles until after the police arrive, unless you are on an expressway.
+- Do not move any vehicles until after the police arrive, unless you are on an interstate.

-- If you are on an expressway, try get the Trucks out of the traffic lanes.
+- If you are on an expressway, try get the vehicles out of the traffic lanes.
 If you are near the crest of a hill, try to warn drivers coming over the hill.

 - Ask someone to call the police 911.
 Don’t let anyone talk you out of it.